 A brief wrap up -- I loved the Jeep camper!
 After my near-disaster in Homer when I temporarily lost the pop-up crank, I was diligent about keeping track of its whereabouts.
 Setting up and breaking down camp was easy — less than a half an hour — and I liked the freedom the Jeep gave me.
 I’d definitely do that again.

-(A one line text message — “You’re off the hook for the run.”
-That’s.
-It.
+(A brief text message.
 No phone call.
 No thank you for the commitment I'd made or the time and money I'd invested in training over the last three months... nothing.
 Harsh move.
 If I were paying attention, it was my first red flag to the shit show that would come later, but at that moment I didn’t have a clue.)

 Anyway, back to the Jeep and pack living...